When to Use Standard, Anti-Walk, and Anti-Rotation Pins

 You certainly don’t want your pins walking out of the lower receiver.
 The potential consequences include losing the ability to fire your weapon when you need to most (at least until you find the missing pin), or worse, a catastrophic mess inside your gun.
 For illustration, imagine the hammer pin backing out of one side of the lower receiver in the middle of a firing sequence.
 The kinetic energy of the reciprocating BCG applied to an unsupported hammer will make an absolute mess inside your gun, and the twisting force applied to the dangling pin may even cause irreparable damage to the receiver where the pin remains in contact with the receiver.

-There is a very good reason to install anti-walk pins with certain triggers.
-Drop-in, or cassette, triggers don’t rely on springs seated in the grooves on the pins to hold things in place.
-Many of these drop-in triggers are equipped with tensioning screws that press against the bottom of the trigger pocket in the lower receiver; tightening these screws creates upward pressure against the pins in the eye of the trigger and hammer, which should hold them in place.
+There is a very good reason to install anti-walk pins with drop-in, or cassette, triggers, as they don’t rely on springs seated in the grooves on the pins to hold things in place.
+Many of these drop-in triggers are equipped with tensioning screws that press against the bottom of the trigger pocket in the lower receiver; tightening these screws creates upward pressure against the pins in the bore of the trigger and hammer, which should hold them in place.
 We aren’t generally thrilled with this idea, so we always install anti-walk pins when we use a drop-in style trigger.

 Anti-Rotation Hammer/Trigger Pins